 you're sure to find a style and site to fit your needs.
 Prices tend to reflect quality of service and amenities as well as location, so it's worth the effort to examine neighborhoods closely when making your choice—you may end up paying the same to stay exactly where you want to be as you would to be off the beaten path.

-The rock stars of Hong Kong's hotel industry are perfectly situated around Victoria Harbour, offering unobstructed harbor views, sumptuous spas, and reputable service to compete for the patronage of business-suited jet-setters, status-sensitive mainland tourists, and any visitor willing to splurge for uncompromised luxury.
-Farther up the hills on both Kowloon and Hong Kong Island, cozy hotels have blossomed over the past five years and seduce travelers who simply want a safe and practical place to crash in a trendy locale.
+The rock stars of Hong Kong's hotel industry are perfectly situated around Victoria Harbour, offering unobstructed harbor views, sumptuous spas, and reputable service to compete for the patronage of business-suited jet-setters, and any visitor willing to splurge for uncompromised luxury.
+Farther up the hills on both Kowloon and Hong Kong Island, cozy hotels seduce travelers who simply want a safe and practical place to crash in a trendy locale.

 Travelers familiar with European cities might be surprised by the lack of provenance among Hong Kong hotels—the Peninsula passes as the venerable old-timer in this brashly new city where most hotels are perched in modern towers.
 And the scene keeps changing: Hong Kong’s continued growth as a top tourist destination and business capital means that when it comes to choice of lodging, the next big thing is always around the corner.
 The Ritz-Carlton, Hong Kong, recently hit the heights when it began hosting guests on the 102nd through 118th floors of the ICC tower in West Kowloon, suggesting that on the Hong Kong hotel scene the sky really is the limit.

 Eager to explore the U.S.?
 Our trip finder will help you find the perfect destination.More